American Mathematics Competitions: AMC 10 and AMC 12

 From 1974 until 1999, the competition (then known as the American High School Math Examination, or AHSME) had 30 questions and was 90 minutes long, scoring 5 points for correct answers.
 Originally during this time, 1 point was awarded for leaving an answer blank, however, it was changed in the late 1980s to 2 points.
 When the competition was shortened as part of the 2000 rebranding from AHSME to AMC, the value of a correct answer was increased to 6 points and the number of questions reduced to 25 (keeping 150 as a perfect score).
 In 2001, the score of a blank was increased to 2.5 to penalize guessing.
 The 2007 competitions were the first with only 1.5 points awarded for a blank, to discourage students from leaving a large number of questions blank in order to assure qualification for the AIME.
-For example, prior to this change, on the AMC 12, a student could advance with only 11 correct answers, presuming the remaining questions were left blank.
+For example, prior to this change, on the AMC 12, a student could achieve 100 points (and advance to AIME) with only 11 correct answers, presuming the remaining questions were left blank.
 After the change, a student must answer 14 questions correctly to reach 100 points.